kannibalox/pyrosimple/README.md

 completely dropping features I have no need for.
 There are also several changes that would break existing integrations, and as such aren't easily suitable for upstream changes.

+tl;dr I want to move fast and break things.

 # Significant changes

 - Simpler poetry-based build/install system
 - Everything in one package, no separate pyrobase
   - Use external lib for bencode
-- Only supports python 3
+- Only supports python 3 and rtorrent 0.9.8
 - `lstor --raw` prints json
+- No testing because I like to live on the edge